SenseiK954/osticketing-prereqs/README.md

 <img src="https://i.imgur.com/eJhrQA8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-6. Now download the latest OSTicket zip file (located on web or local network).
+6. Now download the latest osTicket zip file (located on web or local network).
 Once downloaded open the zip file and you should see two folders.
 The one named "upload" copy that folder and navigate to your c:drive into "inetpub" folder and then "wwwroot" folder and place the copy there and rename the copy folder "osTicket" exactly like that no spaces.
 Next step...
 </p>
 <br />